 Caution: This web page deals with high voltages.

-Contact with these voltages can cause injury and/ or death
+Contact with these voltages can cause injury and/

 both to you and what you land on after being shocked.